wp-plugins/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 1.6.5 =
+* adjusted method of determining if the print_data object exists and has property
+* adjusted the language domain to work with WordPress’ new language translation system

+= 1.6.4 =
+* addressed move lovely IE issues
+* mega hack-o-riffic workaround for IE input text elements loosing user input values

 = 1.6.3 =
 * fixed bug with title not passing target correctly when displaying both icon and title